doublesecretagency/craft-smartmap/README.md

 - Search entries to find the closest location
 - ... and more!

-Once you have installed the Smart Map plugin, simply create a new field using the "Smart Map Address" field type, and add it to a section.
+Once you have installed the Smart Map plugin, simply create a new field using the "Address (Smart Map)" field type, and add it to a section.
 You'll see the magic once you start editing entries in that section!

 ## Using a "Smart Map Address" field